Are you eligible for ‘Reserve with Google’?

 Geographies: Is it available in your country?

 Reserve with Google has not launched worldwide yet.
-It was piloted in only three cities in the USA, but is live in 14 countries now and will launch in many more shortly.
+It was piloted in only three cities in the USA, but is live in over 40 countries now and will launch in many more shortly.

 You don’t see your country up there?